meteor/meteor/meeting-notes.md

     3. Learn how to secure your Meteor app: http://guide.meteor.com/security.html
   4. Figure out when we should do a big marketing push with the initial release
 2. Talk about 7 principles with Matt
+3. Mid-dec soft release, what is it?
+4. Blaze?

+### Notes

+- App Structure and Code Style split.
+- Sashko to work with Tim on code style.
+- Forms not started yet.
+- Tom is working on welcome outline.
+- Split up testing article into Test Runner CI, and how to test methods/other individual components will go into their own section.
+- Definitely in the Guide is for 1.3 mindset.
+- Line up guide preview release roughly with 1.3 preview release.
+- Stick to our goals of initial draft releases by mid Dec.
+- Eventually move to a world where API docs are purely generated from jsdoc
+- We're recommending Blaze, you can use React & Angular, not recommending them as a first choice because of existing packages.
+- Where do we tell people how to use javascript?
+Don't need to do it in the guide, link to a great resource.
+- Testing: We'll have guidance for end to end tests.
+Assuming modules get done nicely and have everything we need we'll have testing for the guide.
+- What happens to specs for modules and testing so that guide can sync up with features that are coming.

+### Action Items

+- Take a crack at 250-400 words at what Meteor is from the point of a Developer.
+Maybe distill some updated principles.
+- Quietly drop 7 prinicples under a deprecated commit.
+- Matt to get design docs for testing and modules.

 ## Standup 2nd Dec